-Brand differentiation: what is it and how can businesses acheive it?
+Brand differentiation: what is it and how can businesses achieve it?

 For starters, companies who want to ensure their brand stands out from the competition go through the process of brand differentiation.
 As customers continue to increase time spent online and adapt to digital transformation, their expectations of online interactions with brands are shifting, too.